martincohen/Punity/README.md

 Build is **working with MSVC or MinGW**.

 1. [Download Punity](https://github.com/martincohen/Punity/archive/master.zip)
-2. Customize `main.c` and the example assets.
+2. Customize `main.c` and the example assets in `res/`.
-3. Run `build debug` from command line to compile.
+3. Run `build` from command line to compile.

 Build script is setup to compile `main.c` as single-translation unit, so if you need another C files, include them in `main.c` directly (same as I've include `punity.c` there).
 If you need something else, modify `build.bat` to you likings.